PedroPerpetua/cardmarket-bulk-import/README.md

 ## Common questions

 ### Does this extension support all games available on Cardmarket?
-No. We currently only support MTG.
-There are plans to support more in the future.
+Yes.
+Currently Magic is the one that supports more properties, but all gams support basic importation.
+More fields planned in the future (PRs welcome!).

 ### Will this extension handle multiple rows of the same card?
 **Yes!** If you have, for example, foil and non foil rows on your CSV, the extension will add them separately.